Elisabeth Epstein: Biography

-Epstein née Hefter was born on 27 February 1879 in Zhytomyr, Russia.
+Epstein née Hefter was born on 27 February 1879 in Zhytomyr.
 Her family moved to Moscow, then she located to Munich.
-In 1898 she married Meizyslaw Epstein, with whom she has one child.
+In 1898, she married Meizyslaw Epstein, with whom she has one child.
+Their son Alexander was born in Munich on 28 March 1899.
 The couple divorced in 1911.
 In Munich she studied with Anton Ažbe, Alexej von Jawlensky, and Wassily Kandinsky.
 She also attended the salons hosted by fellow artist Marianne von Werefkin.
 Her work was included in the first Neue Künstlervereinigung München exhibit in 1911.

-Around 1907 Epstein moved to Paris and exhibited at the Salon d'Automne.
+Around 1907, Epstein moved to Paris and exhibited at the Salon d'Automne.
 While living in Paris Epstein introduced Kandinsky and Franz Marc to the French art world, and also facilitated the inclusion of the French painter Robert Delaunay's work in the traveling Der Blaue Reiter exhibition of 1911.

-She died on 22 January 1956 in Geneva, Switzerland.
+She died on 22 January 1956, aged 76, in Geneva.